junior-devleague/JDLA-Web-Development/src/morea/3_Basic_HTML/experience-fix-html.md

 ---
-title: "Fix the HTML Code"
+title: "Fix the HTML"
 published: true
-morea_id: experience-debug-html
+morea_id: experience-fix-html
 morea_type: experience
 morea_summary: "In this exercise, you will fix HTML code that is full of errors."
 morea_sort_order: 6
 morea_labels:
  - HTML
- - website
 ---

-# Fix the HTML Code
+# Fix the HTML

 In this exercise, you will be presented with HTML code containing numerous errors which you will have to correct.

 ## Code Block 1

-There are 5 errors:
+There are 5 errors

 ```html
 <h1>Web development career paths<h1>